ghc/ghc/docs/users_guide/ghci.rst

     the :ghci-cmd:`:ignore` or the ``⟨ignoreCount⟩`` parameter of the :ghci-cmd:`:continue` command.

+.. ghci-cmd:: :set timeout; ⟨timelimit⟩

+    Makes all expressions and commands that take longer than ⟨timelimit⟩ to evaluate throw a GhciTimedOut exception.
+The timelimit is interpreted in seconds.

 .. ghci-cmd:: :seti; [⟨option⟩ ...]

     Like :ghci-cmd:`:set`, but options set with :ghci-cmd:`:seti` affect only